SecurityXploded.com

 TweetDeck

-TweetDeck is the one of the popular Twitter client which also support other social networking sites such as Facebook, LinkedIn, MySpace, Buzz etc. It is developed using Adobe Air framework and hence it uses 'Encrypted Local Storage' (in short ELS) mechanism provided by Adobe Air to store all the account credentials.
+TweetDeck is the one of the popular Twitter client which also support other social networking sites such as Facebook, LinkedIn, MySpace, Buzz etc. It is developed using Adobe Air framework and hence it uses 'Encrypted Local Storage' (ELS) mechanism provided by Adobe Air to store all the account credentials.
 The encrypted password files are stored at following location based on the platform,

 [Windows XP]